reddit/baseplate.py/docs/cli/serve.rst

 ``baseplate.server.wsgi``
    A Gevent WSGI server.

-Both take two optional configurables as well:
+Both take two optional configuration values as well:

 ``max_concurrency``
    The maximum number of simultaneous clients the server will handle.
 Unlimited